Leveraging GPT-4 for Automatic Translation Post-Editing: Results and Measurements

 \subsection{Nature of Post-Edited Translations}

-To measure whether the translations leverage the generation capabilities of LLMs for producing the final translations or adhere to editing the initial translations provided, we compute the Translation Edit Rate (TER) \cite{ter} of the post-edited translation against the zero-shot translations obtained using the same LLM, and compare it with the TER of the post-edited translation against the initial translation.
-A higher value of the difference between the two measurements would imply that the translation is closer to the initial translation and that the LLM adheres to the task of editing the translation.
-To quantify this, we experiment on 10 different English to German NMT systems from the WMT-20 and WMT-21 Shared Tasks on MT.
-The Direct-Assessment and MQM evaluation based evaluation of these systems is described in \cite{freitag-etal-2021-experts}.
+To measure whether the post-edited translations produced by LLMs adhere to editing the initial translations provided, we compute the Translation Edit Rate (TER) \cite{ter} of the post-edited translation against the zero-shot translations obtained using the same LLM, and compare it with the TER of the post-edited translation against the initial translation.
+A higher value of TER ($T^\prime$, $T$) implies that the post-edited translation ($T^\prime$) is closer to the initial translation ($T$) and that the LLM adheres to the task of editing the initial translation.

-\paragraph{WMT-20 Systems (En-De):} Table \ref{tab:table3} describes our results on five WMT-20 systems.
-We find that the post-edited translations (in the default CoT setting) are closer to the initial translations than to the zero-shot translations obtained from the same LLM (gpt-3.5-turbo).

-\paragraph{WMT-21 Systems (En-De):} Table \ref{tab:table4} describes our results on five WMT-21 systems.
-Here again, we find that the post-edited translations ($T^\prime$) (in the default CoT setting) are closer to the initial translations ($T$) than to the zero-shot translations ($Z$) obtained from the same LLM (gpt-3.5-turbo) in this case.

-\paragraph{Impact of CoT} Table \ref{tab:table5} describes our results on WMT-22 En-Zh and Table \ref{tab:table6} describes our results on Zh-En with post-editing using GPT-4.
+\paragraph{Impact of CoT:} Table \ref{tab:ter_table_1} describes our results on WMT-22 En-Zh and Table \ref{tab:ter_table_2} describes our results on Zh-En with post-editing using GPT-4.
 We find that CoT constrains the final translations to be closer to the initial translation.
-In the direct post-editing setting, the final translation is closer to the zero-shot translation, even though the TER difference in the direct setting is much smaller than the difference in the CoT setting.
+In the post-editing setting without CoT, the final translation is closer to the zero-shot translation, even though the TER difference is much smaller than the difference in the CoT setting.

-\paragraph{Discussion} We find that the above results hold true across different metrics such as edit distance, BLEU \cite{sacrebleu} or ChrF \cite{chrf}.
-Further, our results also show a peculiar side-effect of the post-editing task under the CoT setting -- that post-editing a system translation might end up leading to a lower quality final translation if the initial translation is lower in quality than the zero shot translation quality of the LLM under consideration.
-In the next section, we evaluate GPT-4 both under direct and CoT post-editing settings in terms of general quality improvements.
+\paragraph{Discussion} We find that the above results hold true across different metrics such as edit distance, BLEU \cite{sacrebleu} or ChrF \cite{chrf} as well as across WMT-22 language pairs and gpt-3.5-turbo.
+This result also shows a peculiar side-effect of the post-editing task under the CoT setting -- that post-editing a system translation might end up leading to a lower quality final translation if the initial translation is lower in quality than the zero-shot translation quality of the LLM under consideration.
+In the next sub-section, we evaluate GPT-4 under different post-editing settings in terms of general quality improvements.